 Most parents notice that when they sit down to start stitching a simple project, they spend the first ten minutes looking for the yarn needle or the scissors.
 I notice the whole project goes smoother when the supplies are gathered before the first stitch.

-You will need worsted weight yarn in gray for the elephant pieces and cream for the blanket.
-Use a small amount of beige or cream for the edging if you want contrast.
-You will also need a 4 mm crochet hook, yarn needle, scissors, stitch marker, polyester stuffing, and black embroidery thread.
+You will need worsted weight yarn in gray for the elephant pieces, cream for the blanket, and a small amount of beige or another coordinating color for the edging if you want contrast.
+Allow at least 125 yards of gray, 150 yards of cream, and 25 yards of contrasting edging yarn so there is enough for long sewing tails.
+Actual yarn use will vary with tension and yarn construction.
+You will also need a 4 mm crochet hook, yarn needle, scissors, at least four locking stitch markers or short pieces of scrap yarn for marking corners and rounds, rustproof straight pins or additional locking stitch markers for temporary assembly, washable polyester stuffing, and black embroidery floss.

 ch = chain